 Resveratrol purity is extremely important.
 And an extract from Japanese Knotweed provides more cognitive benefit than other forms of Resveratrol extract.

 Lion’s Mane Mushroom dosing depends on the strength of the extract.
-Ashwagandha comes as a standard ground powder, or a standardized extract.
+Ashwagandha comes as a ground powder, or a standardized extract.
 And dosage of the extract is in mg compared to grams for plain powder.

 Nootropic Supplement Evaluation Checklist